Candela

+Candela (symbol: cd) is the SI unit of luminous intensity.
+It measures the luminous power per unit solid angle emitted in a particular direction.
+A common wax candle has a luminous intensity of roughly 1 cd.

 The word candela is Latin for candle.
 The old name "candle" is still sometimes used, as in foot-candle and the modern definition of candlepower.

 Definition

 The 26th General Conference on Weights and Measures (CGPM) redefined the candela in 2018.
 The new definition, which took effect on 20 May 2019, is: